-The insect feeds on the sap of the tree and secretes the Lac as a protective shell in which the female lay their eggs.
+The insect feeds on the sap of the tree and secretes the Lac as a protective shell in which the females lay their eggs.
 Seedlac is obtained from the branches covered by the Lac resin left by the lac bug, known as sticklac.

-See: Shellac Mixing & Usage Notes • Pound Cut Mixing Chart (Printable version) • Guide To French Polishing (PDF)
+See: Shellac Mixing & Usage Notes • Pound Cut Mixing Chart (Printable version)

 See: Questions, Facts & Myths about Shellac for Wood Finishing

 KUSMI SEED-LAC Shellac